 How to Be a Certified LRRP Renovator

-Although both firms and individual contractors can apply to be certified renovators under the LRRP rule, only those who work under the following trades that may involve lead-based paint are required to do so:
+Under the LRRP rule, both firms and individual contractors can apply to be certified renovators.
+Only those who work under the following trades that may involve lead-based paint are required to do so:

 - Repair and maintenance

 Anyone who receives payment for work that involves disturbing any surface in pre-1978 homes and facilities that regularly accommodate children must be certified.
 This includes general and special trade contractors covered by the above list.
 Managers and owners of residential rental properties may also apply for this certification.

 Any uncertified business or individual cannot advertise renovation and services for properties potentially having lead paint.
 Also, different states have different requirements for this certification.
 It is best to check the EPA website for the actual requirements.

 An applicant must fulfill the required training handled by an accredited provider to be certified.
 This renovator training course involves an eight-hour training and two-hour hands-on learning.
 When completed, the applicant is given a certificate that will prove their credentials.

 Do note that this certification has an expiration date.
 But before being allowed to renew, taking a four-hour refresher course is required.

 Note that the validity period of the renewed certificate depends on the course method.
 The online course has a shorter validity period of the certificate compared to the validity period after taking the refresher course in person.